-Yesterday we released our new internal linking tool in Yoast SEO Premium.
+Some time ago, we released our internal linking tool in Yoast SEO Premium.
 The internal linking tool will help you to link to related content.
 It will find related posts for you, and it will become much easier to link from your post to these related articles.
 Using our tool systematically will help you improve the structure of your website.

 Why is internal linking important?